CESSProject/cess-miner/README.md

 ## Reporting a Vulnerability

-Please send an email to tech@cess.one.
+If you find out any vulnerability, Please send an email to tech@cess.one. we are happy to communicate with you !!!

 ## Basic Build Instructions